joseasoler/tradergen/README.md

 * Customizable frequency of orbital traders.
 Compatible with both vanilla and mod storytellers (you cannot tell Random storytellers what to do, though).

+* In vanilla RimWorld, traders such as the slaver orbital trader become less frequent when the population of the colony increases until they cannot appear at all.
+This can now be disabled through mod settings.

 * Orbital traders now have an specialization in addition to their type.
 An specialization adds a limited amount of stock but it may be particularly rare or useful.
 It is possible to modify the number of specializations or disable the feature entirely through the settings.

 * More diversity of names for orbital traders.